TheLinuxNinja/creatingCursors/README.md

 Converting with `imagemagick` doesn't work, at least for me.
 <a name="check-current-cursor-in-use"></a>"
 ## Check current cursor in use
-If you fint that cursor fallbacks to default theme, instead of using your own, you might use `localeMouse` software to get names of missing cursors, so you can symlink then (or draw).
+If you find that cursor fallbacks to default theme, instead of using your own, you might use `localeMouse` software to get names of missing cursors, so you can symlink them (or draw).

 You'll have to open `mouseLang.pro` in `qtcreator` and build it yourself.
 Then run newly compiled file and trigger cursor's fallback.